-We’re lucky enough to have a guest writer with us today, my sister and favorite-person-in-the-world: Courtney.
-She doesn’t read a whole lot of comics, but she is a fan of Batwoman and is one of the smartest people you’ll ever have a beer with.
-Courtney, how’s the fractured chronology working for you?
+We’re lucky enough to have a guest writer with us today, my sister and favorite-person-in-the-world: Jack.
+He doesn’t read a whole lot of comics, but he is a fan of Batwoman and is one of the smartest people you’ll ever have a beer with.
+Jack, how’s the fractured chronology working for you?
 You seeing the same kind of payoff in this issue that I’m seeing?
 Also: it looks like there’s one at least more issue in this story arc – will you be coming back to see how it ends?

 Patrick is right about the fractured chronology of the last several issues: it is equal parts riveting narrative device and pain in the ass.
 All told, most of the stories in the issue only get to hold our attention for a couple of frames.
 That is an aggressive way to split a narrative, sort of the opposite of the syndrome one experiences watching the last hour of Return on the Jedi, in which we watch Luke fight Darth Vader for just long enough that we no longer care about what the Ewoks are up to.
 The net result here is two-fold.
 First, I am violently reminded that I care about each of the story’s moving parts.
 Second, I am confused about and indifferent to the hard facts of the chronology.
 I could fix this by going through frame by frame with a pencil and paper, but why?
 I don’t think it’s a sustainable style of storytelling, but it’s a fine enough way to keep the reader on edge for a couple of months.